Bobby Olvera Jr.

 - Port of Long Beach

-Bobby Olvera Jr., International Vice President (Mainland) of the International Longshore and Warehouse Union (ILWU), is Secretary of the Long Beach Board of Harbor Commissioners, elected to the post in July 2021 by his colleagues on the five-member Board that is responsible for setting policy for the Port of Long Beach and managing the Harbor Department.
+Bobby Olvera Jr., International Vice President (Mainland) of the International Longshore and Warehouse Union (ILWU), is Vice President of the Long Beach Board of Harbor Commissioners, elected to the post in July 2021 by his colleagues on the five-member Board that is responsible for setting policy for the Port of Long Beach and managing the Harbor Department.

 Mr. Olvera, a fifth-generation longshoreman with a 30-year history in the ILWU, was first appointed to the Board in May 2020 to complete the term of a retiring commissioner, and appointed to a full six-year term in October 2021 by Long Beach Mayor Robert Garcia and unanimously confirmed by the City Council.